idsc-frazzoli/retina/doc/gokart_software_setup.md

 *Info:* the Autobox Introspection module shows which module is commanding the actuators.
 The window can remain open throughout the operation of the gokart.

-press button "Init" and wait for 3 sec for the brake to calibrate.
+press button "Init", "Reset", "Calibration"

-Confirm: the brake makes some noise
+Confirm: the brake makes some noise and the steering wheel moves

-press button "Reset"

-press button "Calibration"

 turn the emergency-off button to start engine

 manually roll the gokart forward and backward a bit and check if the actual speed values change accordingly

----

-(back in the "lab" tab)
+confirm that joystick and davis240c measurements are indicated in GUI

 deactivate toggle-button "Autobox Compact"